iraj720/golang-api/README.md

 3. open http://localhost:1234/swagger/index.html for swagger
 4. Run !

+commented parts of confs/confs.go and sources.list are just useful in dockerized mode

-just 1 service has test because the project is small and there is no unit to work with. maybe some part of layers are same. this is all beacause of size of project but I seperate them to differentiate. whenever it grows layers will show them selves :)
+just 1 service has unit test because the project is small and there is no unit to work with. maybe some part of layers are same. this is all beacause of size of project but I seperate them to differentiate. whenever it grows layers will show them selves :)